krrish94/krrish94.github.io/content/blog/gradschool-pick-school/index.md

 1. **Source of funding:** The source of funding may play a role in determining the nature of your research.
 If you are being funded by a specific project with fixed deliverables, it is possible that your research agenda/role is *locked in* at the time of your admission.
 However many project proposals are open-ended to allow for the student to scope their own research problems.
 At the other end of the spectrum are labs with *no-strings-attached* funding, which offers you complete control over what you might want to work on.
 This is often the case when you are funded by graduate fellowships.
 It is hard to get a sense of your source of funding before you join a university, but expected research directions are a must-discuss aspect when you visit or talk to prospective advisors.
 2. **Extent of funding:** Some positions might only offer partial funding with the understanding that you will *earn* the rest of your funding via TAships or other admin work.
 Furthermore, some of these PhD positions might also have fixed durations after which your funding will expire.
 Make sure you know the extent to which your studies are funded.
+3. **Resources:** Does the school have an abundance of resources to support you?
+E.g. if you're doing ML, you probably want to go to a school/group that has an abundance of GPU compute.
+This will ensure that resource constraints won't let you compromise on your research -- not being able to finish up a submission because you didn't get a GPU job allocation can be frustrating.
+Likewise, if you aspire to work on robots, go to a lab with lots of them.
-3. **Perks:** It might also be important to know if there are any *perks* to your funding; for instance [my fantastic advisor](http://liampaull.ca) sponsored an all-expenses-paid trip to a top-notch conference during the first year of my PhD just for me to get a feel for the venue and the research landscape.
+4. **Perks:** It might also be important to know if there are any *perks* to your funding; for instance [my fantastic advisor](http://liampaull.ca) sponsored an all-expenses-paid trip to a top-notch conference during the first year of my PhD just for me to get a feel for the venue and the research landscape.

 ## Quality of life